How Much Is Six Figures? Real Pay, Taxes, and What It Actually Feels Like

 Technology

 The tech industry is popular among those seeking six-figure salaries.
-Positions such as software developers, applications developers, big data experts, UI/UX designers, and computer network architects can easily earn salaries over $100,000.
+Positions such as software developers, application developers, big data experts, UI/UX designers, and computer network architects can easily earn salaries over $100,000.

 Medical Field